br8828982/tab-workarround/README.md

 **HTML Structure:**

-- Create tab headers using <button> elements with the class tab-header.
+- Create tab headers using `<button>` elements with the class `tab-header`.
+- Set the `data-target` attribute to link a button to a specific tab.

 **Styling:**